CIT28/files/w3/ps0p2.md

 ## Cyberchase 8 thru 13

 ## Setup

-In the video I will walk how to complete this work:
-### Create Proof of Work and SQL Files for Each Problem
 - You will use the same folder ps0 that we used in part 1.
+- Create a file to store the queries name it p2-q.sql and then the README.md with a heading for each problem 8 thru 7, commit with message:
+      - **COMMIT MESSAGE - "setup complete"**

+### For each problem you need to do the following
-- For each problem, you need to create:
+- For each problem, you need to:
-  1. A proof of work file (e.g., pow8.txt) containing the required output.
-  2. An SQL file named after each problem (e.g., 8.sql) that generates the output.

-### Test Your SQL File
-- Before committing your changes, test your SQL file by running the following commands in the sqlite3 command line:
-    - ```sqlite3 cyberchase.db```
-    - ```.read 8.sql```
-    - Verify that the output is correct and matches the contents of your proof of work file.
-- Then commit after each one with this message:
+1. Write the query in the p2-q.sql file and make sure you get the correct output (see below)
+2. In the README.md, authenicate your work by copying the steps you took to get the correct output, do this under the heading for each problem.
+3. Open another terminal session to change the standard output to sent the output to powp2.txt, commit with message:
-- ex. **COMMIT MESSAGE - "terminal output, pow8 .txt and 8.sql complete"**
+  - **COMMIT MESSAGE - "8. query, pow and README.md complete"**
+  - Comment out the current query and then work on next query and use the same commit message, just updating the number (ex.
+"9. query, pow and README.md")

 ## Schema